arkku/aidentd/README.md

 along with forwarded connections.
 This allows the forwarding target to more accurately match the exact connection, but technically makes the query incompatible with other implementations.
-In practice I believe most other `identds` will simply ignore it, and having it off is no worse than other forwarding `identds`.
+In practice I believe most other implementations will simply ignore it, and having it off is no worse than the typical forwarding `identd`.

 The extension is _off by default_, and enabled with the options `-A` (sending IP when forwarding) and `-a` (accepting IP in incoming requests).
-Note that running without this extension enabled means having to match requests behind NAT based only on the pair of ports, which is what other `identds` seem to be doing.
+Note that running without this extension enabled means having to match requests behind NAT based only on the pair of ports, which is what other implementations seem to be doing.
 This also means that if an invalid IP address is sent to `aidentd` with this extension enabled, it will still at most match the same connection that would have been matched by the port pair alone.
-(That being said, behind NAT such malicious requests would also have to come from the same LAN.)
+(That being said, the scenario seems to imply that the malicious requests would come from the same LAN, or they would be caught by the router.)

 Example Flow
 ------------